 TBIs are often devastating because they do not only affect the individuals who sustain them but also their friends and family.
 Watching a loved one struggle to complete simple tasks that posed no challenges prior to the incident can be emotionally draining; however, it is ultimately up to those who are closest to the accident victim to be as loving and supportive as possible so as to facilitate the recovery process.

 If someone in your family sustained a TBI in a preventable accident, you may be entitled to compensation for medical bills, rehabilitation costs, lost wages and benefits, and emotional distress.
-To discuss your case with a compassionate head injury attorney in Albuquerque, contact The Law Office of Brian K. Branch.
+To discuss your case with a compassionate head injury attorney in Albuquerque, contact The Law Office of Brian K. Branch, PC.